EmpowermentZone/EdSharp/EdSharp.md

 The Yield Encoding command, Alt+Shift+Y, may be used to convert all or selected text according to a particular character encoding.
 If text from a file or the clipboard appears to be rendered improperly in EdSharp, you can tell it to base its interpretation on a different encoding:  ASCII, Latin 1, UTF-7, UTF-8, UTF-16, UTF-32, or another encoding that you pick from a list of over 100 available.
 You can also choose a conversion where the Unicode number of each character is put on a separate line.
 This may be used to identify non-printing characters in the document.
 The command replaces all or selected text, so put a copy in a new document window if you want to retain the original.

 Use the Quote command, Control+Q to add an email quote sequence (> ) at the start of the current or selected lines.
-Control+Shift+Q removes this sequence, as well as any other leading space or tab characters.
+Control+Shift+Q removes this sequence, and any other leading space or tab characters.

 F2 prompts for a character to insert based on its numeric value in the Unicode character set.
 The number should have four hex digits (base 16).
 This command is useful for inputting a character that does not have a corresponding keystroke.
 You can specify a decimal (base 10) number instead by preceding it with the letter d.
 For example, the ellipses symbol (...) may be specified either in hex as 2026 or in decimal as d8230.